PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/istio-multi-cluster-mesh/README.md

 Each cluster configuration will need to be updated to use the VIP's for your network.
 For our example the cluster01 will use VIP 10.2.1.40 and cluster02 will use VIP 10.2.1.41  -  If you need to change these values, edit each cluster config and replace the (4) IP's in the file(s) with the values for your network before creating the clusters.

-# Deploying the KinD Clusters
+# Deploying the KinD Clusters and DNSmasq
 Now that the cluster configurations contain the VIP's for your network, create both clusters using the create-clusters.sh script in the repository.
 This script will deploy both KinD clusters that we will use for the exercise.
+You will need to edit the Docker command that deploys the DNSmasq container to reflect the IP address you have added for DNSmasq.
+In our example, we will use the 10.2.1.39 VIP.
+Edit the docker run line with the IP address you will use for DNSmasq and save the file.

+docker run --name dnsmasq -d -p 10.2.1.39:53:53/udp -p 10.2.1.39:53:53/tcp -p 10.2.1.39:8080:8080 -v $PWD/dnsmasq.conf:/etc/dnsmasq.conf --log-opt "max-size=100m" -e "HTTP_USER=admin" -e "HTTP_PASS=admin" --restart always jpillora/dnsmasq

 ```
 ./create-clusters.sh